 Much like the rest of Guyanese people, the Makushi show pride in their identity and traditions.
 This came across quite strongly when I visited 3 tiny villages, who are doing an outstanding job in preserving the indigenous culture in Guyana, which is constantly at risk of erosion given the difficult living conditions that the Makushi face.

-How Three Tiny Villages Are Preserving The Amerindian Indigenous Culture In Guyana
+How 3 Villages Are Preserving The Amerindian Indigenous Culture In Guyana

-Visiting indigenous villages is one of the nicest things to do in Guyana (read more about all that this country has to offer on my post “13 Absolutely Amazing Things To Do In Guyana”).
+Visiting indigenous villages in a completely responsible way is one of the nicest things to do in Guyana (read more about all that this country has to offer on my post “13 Absolutely Amazing Things To Do In Guyana”).
 Not only do they provide a vantage point to access some of the most stunning places in the country; but they also are perfect places to get to know Guyanese culture better.